 A Pretty Deceit: A Verity Kent Mystery is available HERE

-The giveaway is now open and runs September 12 – 30, 2020.
+The giveaway is now CLOSED.
+It ran September 12 – 30, 2020.
 Open to US only, age 18 and older.
 Enter on the Willow and Thatch Facebook page, link below.
 Winner announced on October 1 on Facebook.
 (If you don’t have a Facebook account, please email us with a note saying why you’d like to win.)

 1 Willow and Thatch reader will win all 4 books in Anna Lee Huber’s thrilling Verity Kent Mystery series, and a Harney & Sons tea gift set.

 Books in the Verity Kent Mystery series: The Great War is over, but in this captivating new series from award-winning author Anna Lee Huber, one young widow discovers the real intrigue has only just begun.
 Books 1-4 include: This Side of Murder, Treacherous is the Night, Penny For Your Secrets, and A Pretty Deceit.

 Harney & Sons English Delight Tea Gift Set: This beautiful bundle features two tins of Harney & Sons English Breakfast tea, one is a traditional Chinese Keemun blend, the other a wake-you-up blend of Ceylon and African black teas.
 Enjoy your tea with the set’s Traditional Teatime Shortbread for a flaky, buttery bite, perhaps popping in some of the included Teapot sugars by Canasuc France.
 Together with the cheerful chicken tea towel by Sophie Allport, it’s a perfect accompaniment to the Verity Kent Mystery books.
 Each tea tin comes with 20 sachets.